Rajniverma22/contribute-here/README.md

-- Rajni verma  🚀 Let's Contribute Together!
+r- Rajni Vermaa  🚀 Let's Contribute Together

 Welcome to the practice repo.
 Follow the steps below to contribute: